kvassAI/slate/source/includes/_providers.md

 }
 ```

-Retrieves the provider with a given ID
+Retrieves the Provider with a given ID

 Arguments | Type | Description
 --------- | ---- | ------